bbc/lrud/README.md

   // event.offset - Direction of travel (depending on orientation): -1 = LEFT/UP, 1 = RIGHT/DOWN
   // event.enter - { id, index } of the node we're navigating into
   // event.leave - { id, index } of the node we're leaving

+  // We might want to act on a move event e.g. move a carousel node.onMove && node.onMove(event, node)
 })
 ```